 Unassign deployment resources

-When unassigning or removing a deployment resource from a project, you will also delete all the deployments that have been deployed to that resource's region.
+When you unassign or remove a deployment resource from a project, you will also delete all the deployments that have been deployed to that resource's region.

 To unassign or remove deployment resources in other regions using Language Studio: